alacritty/vtebench/README.md

 significant differences between different terminals and version, you can send a pull request to add them to the default benchmark collection.

-To do so, you just need to create a new directory in the `./Benchmarks` directory and add an executable for your `setup` and `benchmark` functions.
+To do so, you just need to create a new directory in the `./benchmarks` directory and add a `benchmark` and an optional `setup` executable.
 The stdout of the benchmark will automatically be repeated to fill a reasonable minimum sample size, so make sure to take that into account and move everything into `setup` that should only be done once.